google/rust-design-faq/src/code.md

 * The first solution may require Rust to do array bounds checks inside each iteration of the loop, making Rust potentially slower than C++.
 In this sort of simple example, it likely wouldn't, but functional pipelines simply don't require bounds checks.
 * The final container (a `HashSet` in this case) may be able to allocate roughly the right size at the outset, using the [size_hint](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.size_hint) of a Rust iterator.
 * Rust may be better able to [auto-vectorize code to use SIMD instructions](https://www.minimalrust.com/an-adventure-in-simd/).
+* There is no mutable state within the function.
+This makes it easier to verify that the code is correct and to avoid introducing bugs when changing it.
+In this simple example it may be obvious that calling the `HashSet::insert` is the only mutation to the set, but in more complex scenarios it is quite easy to lose the overview.
 * And as a new arrival from C++, you may find this hard to believe... but for an experienced Rustacean it'll be more readable.

 There are other cases where in C++ you might materialize a collection, whereas in Rust you just don't need to: